 A parent device (which has device bays)

-A child device (which must be installed in a device bay)
+A child device (which must be installed within a device bay)

 Device Component Templates